 All land in the PRC is state-owned or collectively-owned and no individual ownership right exists.
 Land use rights are acquired by the Group for development of properties.
 Land use rights held for development for sale are inventories and included in properties under development or completed properties held for sale and measured at lower of cost and net realisable value, of which those within normal operating cycle are classified as current assets, while those out of the normal operating cycle are classified as non-current assets.
 Land use rights to be developed for hotel properties and self-use buildings, are non-current assets, which are stated at cost and subsequently amortised in the consolidated income statement on a straight-line basis over the operating lease periods.
-Land use rights to be developed for investment properties.
+Land use rights to be developed for investment properties are accounted for as part of investment properties.